 At the Austin Center for Radiation Oncology, we regularly treat men with localized and advanced prostate cancer.
-Along with radiation, immunotherapy, and Xofigo, Dr. Garza may prescribe or make a recommendation for additional medications for men with prostate cancer when appropriate.
+Along with radiation, immunotherapy, and Xofigo, your Radiation Oncologist may prescribe or make a recommendation for additional medications for men with prostate cancer when appropriate.
 Below is a list of medications that may be prescribed or recommended to our patients, and how they are used for cancer treatment.
 These medications are indicated for men who have testosterone levels that continue to rise after other treatments, while others are for men who have prostate cancer that has moved into the bone.
 Not every patient treated at the Austin Center for Radiation Oncology will be prescribed these medications.
-Dr. Garza will discuss these medications with patients if they are applicable to their treatment and communicate any recommendations to their attending Urologist.
+The doctor will discuss these medications with patients if they are applicable to their treatment and communicate any recommendations to their attending Urologist.

 Erleada – When fighting prostate cancer, it is important to lower testosterone levels in men.
 Oftentimes, this is readily achieved by taking medications designed for that purpose.
 Erleada is indicated for men who have localized prostate cancer (it has not spread to other parts of the body), and whose testosterone levels continue to rise after having utilized pharmaceutical and surgical options.

 Zytiga – This medication is prescribed for men who have metastatic castration-resistant or castration-sensitive prostate cancer.
 When Zytiga is prescribed, it is used along with prednisone.
 Metastatic cancer means that it has spread outside the prostate capsule into other parts of the body.